Raknoche/Raknoche.github.io/_posts/2016-08-03-PoGo-Series-Making a Choropleth Map.md

 del statesData["HI"]
 del statesData["AK"]

-#Extract longitude and lattitude of the state boundaries
+#Extract longitude and latitude of the state boundaries
 state_xs = [statesData[code]["lons"] for code in statesData]
 state_ys = [statesData[code]["lats"] for code in statesData]